 Most bankruptcy courts require just one signed original of the petition, but some courts require additional copies.
-So, before you head out to submit your forms, call your local bankruptcy court to find out how many copies you will need to bring and confirm you have all the required local forms.
+So, before you head out to submit your forms, call your local bankruptcy court to find out how many copies you will need to bring and to confirm you have all the required local forms.

-Go to Court to File Your Bankruptcy Forms
+Go To Your Local Bankruptcy Court To File Your Forms

 Once you enter the doors of your local courthouse, you will be greeted by security guards, who will ask you to pass through a metal detector.
 Once you pass security, you will go to the clerk’s office and tell the clerk that you’re there to file for bankruptcy.
 They will take your bankruptcy forms and your filing fee (or application for a waiver or to pay the fee in installments).

 Once done, the clerk will call you back to the front desk and give you: